The cost of spinal cord injury can add up quickly and substantially.

 Eating healthy and being physically active can drastically improve your health by keeping your body fit and fueled for optimal performance.

-Moving around every once in a while will help improve circulation, speed up your metabolic rate, and prevent pressure ulcers.
+Moving around as much as you’re able to will help improve circulation, speed up your metabolic rate, and prevent pressure ulcers.

 By reducing the risk of developing other health problems, you’ll be able to save time and money to focus on SCI recovery.